 Brenda Moore

-Brenda has been a cosmetology teacher at Orange/Ulster BOCES for 21 years.
+Brenda has been a cosmetology teacher at Orange/Ulster BOCES for 28 years.
 She is an alumni of the program, earned her AAS in Business from SUNY Delhi, her BS in Vocational Technical Education from SUNY Oswego, and has worked in several salons throughout her career.
-In addition to teaching, she continues to work in her own salon, and is an examiner/assistant supervisor for the NYS Cosmetology Practical Licensing examination.
+In addition to teaching, she is the Team Leader for her academy, and continues to work in her own salon.
+Brenda is a former examiner/assistant supervisor for the NYS Cosmetology & Nail Specialty Practical Licensing examinations.
+Brenda has a Youtube channel, where she helps to prepare future licensed cosmetologists for their practical examinations.
+She has also mentored new teachers and has served as a master teacher for student teachers.

 Theresa Calabrese

-Theresa has been serving as a Cosmetology Instructor at the Syracuse City School District for past 18 years.
-Theresa completed her BS in Vocational Teacher Preparation from SUNY Oswego, and has been a New York State Cosmetology State Board Examiner for 30 years.
-In total, she has over 38 years as a New York State Licensed Cosmetologist.
+Theresa is a recently retired Cosmetology Instructor.
+She worked at the Syracuse City School District for 24 years.
+Theresa completed her BS in Vocational Teacher Preparation from SUNY Oswego.
+She has been a New York State Cosmetology State Board Licensing Examiner for over 35 years.
+In total, she has over 40 years as a New York State Licensed Cosmetologist.
+In retirement, she plans to mentor new CTE teachers & substitute teach within SCSD.

 Cynthia Bruton-Thomas